rawilk/laravel-modules/README.md

 `rawilk/laravel-modules` is a Laravel package to help build modular apps using modules.
 A module is like a Laravel package; it has some views, controllers and models.
-Laravel-Modules is supported and tested in Laravel 5.
+Laravel-Modules is supported and tested in Laravel 6.

-This package is a re-published and slightly modified version of [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules).
+This package is inspired by [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules).
-I mainly created my own version of this package because I wanted full control over how modules are managed, and I also have my own needs as for what I need the package to do.
-If you find that `nWidart/laravel-modules` fits your needs better than `rawilk/laravel-modules`, by all means use that one.
-My version of the package is **not** meant to be a replacement or competitor to the other package.
+Although laravel-modules is mainly intended for my own use and has certain parts written to cater to my needs, you are free to use it.

-## Install
+## Installation

 To install the package through composer, run the following command